F Liner: Service pattern

 Within the Fukutoshin Line, the Tōyoko Line and the Minatomirai Line, four F Liner trains operate every hour at 15-minute intervals during daytime: two operate on the Tōbu Line system from/to Shinrin-Kōen, and the other two operate on the Seibu Line system, with one operating from/to Hannō, and the other from/to Kotesashi, each operating at 1-hour intervals.
 For northbound trains on weekend mornings, only one F Liner train operates every hour which terminates at Hannō.

 The longest distance travelled for an F Liner journey is 100.1 km, from Ogawamachi to Motomachi-Chūkagai.

-From 16 March 2019, the Tobu Tojo line began a new timetable, where there are 3 F Liner services that run from Ogawamachi instead of Shinrin-Kōen towards Motomachi-Chūkagai on weekends, departing at 7:54, 8:54 and 9:54.
-All other F Liner services that run on the Tobu Tojo line continue to start/end at Shinrin-Kōen station.
+From 18 March 2023, F Liner services now operate as Rapid Express services on the Tobu Tojo Line instead of Express services, skipping Shiki and Fujimino.
+Previously, F Liner trains did not operate as the fastest possible through service on the Tojo Line, as faster Rapid Express through services ran alongside the F Liner's Express services.